14 FAKTS INTERVIEW WITHMALIN LINNÉA

 Q: Who influenced you the most in your music career and why?

-I went to Ibiza as a student in 2007 and saw Carl Cox play at Space the first night.
-That whole trip was full of technicolor experiences and very indicative of the scene at its peak if you ask me.
+I went to Ibiza when I was a student in Madrid 2007 and saw Carl Cox play at Space the first night.
+I wouldn’t say there is a specific person but rather that the whole trip itself that inspired me - was full of technicolor experiences and very indicative of the scene at a very interesting and carefree stage.

 Q: Tell us about your journey, what got you to where you are today?

-After 10 years in London, I moved to Mexico City, but I also spent four summers DJ-ing at Scorpios in Mykonos.
-The fact that I’ve been able to travel and play in so many different places—often by living nomadically and giving up a fixed base at times—has definitely helped shape where I am today.
+After 10 years in London, I moved to Mexico City, but I also spent four summers doing a DJ residency at Scorpios in Mykonos.
+The fact that I’ve been able to travel and play in so many different places, often by living nomadically and giving up a fixed base at times, has definitely helped shape where I am today.

 Q: What’s one piece of advice you’d give to someone just starting out their career in music?